 Lying about significant issues damages the connection between parent and teen and greatly impairs the parents’ ability to help their teen through life.
 Without honesty, it is almost impossible for parents to provide effective direction and support or leadership within their family.
 And, of course, this is the teenager’s purpose in lying — to provide a distraction from effective intervention, enabling them to continue their destructive behavior and attitudes unchecked.
-When parents don’t get the right information, they both feel slighted and become fearful for their teen.
+When parents don’t get the right information, they feel slighted and become fearful for their teens.

-When your teen lies, you start to see them as “sneaky” and you lose trust.
-Even so, parents need to be careful not to give their teenager’s lies too much power.
+When your teen lies, you start to see them as “sneaky,” and you lose trust.
+Even so, parents need to be careful not to give their teenagers lies too much power.
 Find other ways to get to the truth.
 This takes more work, but it is vital.
 If you have a teen that believes they can get power over you by telling you a lie, they’ll use dishonesty as a tool to get even more power.
 They’ll withhold information and lie by omission when you’re trying to get to the truth.
 They’ll give you little pieces of information, and that makes them feel powerful.

 It is important for you as the parent to build trust in the home as well.
 A good place to start building truth within the home and with your teen is through the consistency of your own rules.
 Teens thrive when they understand the rules of the game.
-It hurts their trust in you when new rules pop up without their previous knowledge, or rules are changed without notice.
-Teens need consistency, especially when their attitude and behavior is anything but predictable and stable.
+It hurts their trust in you when new rules pop up without their previous knowledge or rules are changed without notice.
+Teens need consistency, especially when their attitude and behavior are anything but predictable and stable.
 If an issue of impropriety arises, expect your teen to prove their innocence rather than you proving their guilt.
-Follow through on consequences because that consistency is also important — your teen will love it if they “get off the hook” without consequences, but it will lead them to an underlying feeling of unease due to the duplicity of the message it sends.
+Follow through on consequences because that consistency is also important — your teen will love it if they “get off the hook” without consequences.
+Still, it will lead them to an underlying feeling of unease due to the duplicity of the message it sends.